td-tan/odin-recipes/README.md

 A milestone in the Foundation Course of The Odin Project.

 This will be a basic recipe website.
+[Take a look!](https://td-tan.github.io/odin-recipes/)

 ## After